 The South of Palermo Line crosses the Yuba City-Marysville P-C region as defined by CDMG (1988), with an approximately 1.5-mile section crossing areas zoned as MRZ-2 in the vicinity of Yuba River (CGS 2016).
 As indicated, MRZ-2 means that adequate information indicates that significant mineral deposits are present or there is a high likelihood for their presence, and development should be controlled.
-While there are aggregate resources underlying the portion of the South of Palermo Line that crosses the Yuba River, there are no aggregate resources along the Yuba River corridor, starting about 5 miles east of Marysville, bound to the north by State Route 20 (Brown's Valley Road) and to the south by Hammonton-Smartville Road (CGS 2016).
+While there are aggregate resources underlying the portion of the South of Palermo Line that crosses the Yuba River, there are no aggregate reserves held or mined by an active producer.
+There are numerous producers of aggregate resources along the Yuba River corridor, starting about 5 miles east of Marysville, bound to the north by State Route 20 (Brown's Valley Road) and to the south by Hammonton-Smartville Road (CGS 2016).
 The closest aggregate mining pit to the proposed project is located approximately 3 miles east-northeast of the South of Palermo Line.
 These areas produce construction-grade aggregate to supply the surrounding region, especially the Sacramento metropolitan area, with fill materials, sand, and gravel (CDMG 1988).